The Proximal Integrator

 On the ride home, I thought more about the meeting I had on the beach.
 Even if it was possible to switch places, did it really make any difference if we had?
 It seemed like our lives were virtually identical, except for the fact that in his universe, he wasn't denied tenure like me.
 He could stay in town and build his parent's dream house.
 And with the knowledge of the proximal integrator he would easily become a famous scientist.
 Would it really be so terrible if we had really switched places?

 By the time I found myself turning down our street, my mind was swimming with possibilities.
 As I approached the house, I was confused to find that someone had parked a sailboat trailer in our driveway.

-I stopped the truck in the street and got out, looking up and down the street for the owner.
+I stopped my truck immediately and got out, looking up and down the street for an owner.
 Giving up, I headed inside to find Catherine hoping she would know what was going on.
-My stomach sank as I finally looked up at the boat and saw its name emblazoned the stern.
+My stomach sank as I finally looked up at the boat and saw its name emblazoned on the stern.
 I cried out in anguish with tears in my eyes, "My Darling Angelique!"

 © 2021 Elias Jacob Singer.
 All Rights Reserved.